Later is a relatively flat company. UX Designers (UXD) is under the Product team.

 The overall design and build process of a feature is based on the following team structure.

 All feature specs are created in Notion by the Project Owners.
 They will work with

-The specs will be reviewed and discussed in a kick-off meeting that all key stakeholders from the four teams will participate.
-All discussion and decisions will be documented for references.
-As more people are involved, the list of technical decisions and concerns have also grown.
+The spec will be reviewed and discussed in a kick-off meeting and all key stakeholders from the four teams will participate.
+All discussions and decisions will be documented for reference.
+As more people are involved, the list of technical decisions and concerns has also grown.

 At Later, we adopt the Agile-Waterfall hybrid method.
-This methodology encourages iterated approach in design and software development.
-Being nimble is one of Later core values so the agile mindset is a perfect match.
+This methodology encourages an iterated approach to design and software development.
+Being nimble is one of the Later core values so the agile mindset is a perfect match.

 Note: Later has added an agile component to the Document Requirements step.
 The goal is to collect insights from other teams that encourage collaboration earlier in the process.

 As mentioned, accessible information is an integral part of maintaining good communication.
-Good communication is the foundation of successful collaboration especially in the remote environment.
-It is clear to me that the UX team will need to share the design process in a concise document, which is the UX specs.
+Good communication is the foundation of successful collaboration, especially in a remote environment.
+The UX team will need to share the design process in a concise document, which is the UX spec.

-Aside from the stated benefits, I also see the UX specs is a platform to share the Later UX Principles (a high level UX guideline that I have worked with the CEO) with the rest of the teams.
-Using a shared set of UX principles will encourage team alignment in the early design process as well as advancing Later's UX maturity as a company.
-Ultimately, the goal is to ensure Later deliver the best possible experience for our customers.
+Aside from the stated benefits, I also see the UX spec as a platform to share the Later UX Principles (a high-level UX guideline that I have worked on with the CEO) with the rest of the teams.
+Using a shared set of UX principles will encourage team alignment in the early design process and advance Later's UX maturity as a company.
+Ultimately, the goal is to ensure Later delivers the best possible experience for our customers.

 To summarize, there are four primary goals: